Brunsden Lock

 Brunsdon Lock is a lock on the Kennet and Avon Canal, near Kintbury, Berkshire, England.

 The lock has a rise/fall of 4 ft 11 in (1.5 m).

-The Lock is also known as Brunsden Lock and was the site of a coal and grain merchant's business:Brunsdens for many years.
+The Lock is also known as Brunsden Lock and was the site of a coal and grain merchant's business called Brunsdens for many years.

 It is a grade II listed building.